-During the first quarter of 2006, we generated \$48 million of cash from operating activities compared to \$66 million in the first quarter of 2005.
-The decrease in cash provided by operations in the first quarter of 2006 was primarily a result of lower income from our OSB business compared to same period of 2005 and a lower increase in working capital requirements.
-Working capital balances increased in the first quarter of 2006 and 2005 due to higher seasonal 1) inventory increases, particularly in logs, and 2) seasonal account receivable balances, due to increased business activity in March compared to December and extended payment terms granted in hardboard and decking during the winter months to help manage inventory levels and for logistical reasons.
-Additionally, due to the implementation of SFAS 123R, we were required to record the excess tax benefits from stock-based compensation as a financing activity versus an operating activity as recorded in the comparable prior year period.
+During the first six months of 2006, we generated \$156 million of cash from operating activities compared to \$251 million in the first six months of 2005.
+The decrease in cash provided by operations in the first six months of 2006 was primarily a result of lower income from our OSB business compared to the same period of 2005.
+Additionally, due to the implementation of SFAS 123R, we were required to record the excess tax benefits from stock-based compensation as a financing activity versus an operating activity where it was recorded in the comparable prior year period.